Skip to content

 Understanding the complexities of rideshare crashes

-A rideshare company, even though it is different from a common carrier like a taxi, has a responsibility to its riders to provide a safe environment.
+A rideshare company, even though it is different from a taxi, has a responsibility to its riders to provide a safe environment.
 What’s more, if there are any harmful risks associated with utilizing a rideshare company, there’s an obligation to make you aware of those, as well.
-When you are in a vehicle crash, your injuries could be severe and long lasting.
+When you are in a vehicle crash, your injuries could be severe and long-lasting.
 Make sure you see a medical professional and get adequate care for any injuries you sustain as a result of your rideshare accident.

 The most common injuries we see associated with car accidents are:

-There are other injuries that can occur, as well as psychological damage.
-If you’ve been the victim of a car accident in or with a rideshare, contact a trustworthy Phoenix rideshare accident attorney to help you understand your options, rights, and to pursue a claim.
+Other injuries can occur, as well as psychological damage.
+If you’ve been the victim of a car accident in or with a rideshare, contact a trustworthy Phoenix rideshare accident attorney to help you understand your options, rights, and how to pursue a claim.
 You might be able to pursue a claim for lost wages, medical expenses, and for your pain and suffering.
 We are here to help, and we want to hear from you.

 Users who want a ride download the app, set up electronic payment, request a ride, and a driver immediately sets out on their way.
 While the user waits to be picked up, they can track the driver's progress, see their name and photo, and the make of their car.
 This way there's little risk of getting in the wrong vehicle with the wrong driver.
 The driver picks the customer up, knows where to drop them off already, and the customer pays via the app, so no cash has to be exchanged.
 The user can also tip via the app.
 And, both the passenger and the driver can rate each other on the app, so both future drivers and passengers know what to expect.

 In short?
-No. When someone applies to drive for an Uber, Lyft, or totalride service, they must go undergo a screening process for criminal charges and a safe driving record.
+No. When someone applies to drive for an Uber or Lyft, they must undergo a screening process for criminal charges and a safe driving record.
 They provide the company information like:

 • Name and date of birth

-• Driver license number and copy of driver’s license
+• Driver’s license number and copy of driver’s license

 • Vehicle registration and insurance